modernish/modernish/README.md

 * Adds traps for a signal without overwriting previous ones.
-  (However, any traps set prior to initialising modernish, or by bypassing the modernish 'trap' alias to access the system command directly, *will* be overwritten by a `pushtrap` for the same signal.
+  (However, any traps set prior to initialising modernish, or by bypassing the modernish `trap` alias to access the system command directly, *will* be overwritten by a `pushtrap` for the same signal.
 To remedy this, you can issue a simple `trap` command; as modernish prints the traps, it will quietly detect ones it doesn't yet know about and make them work nicely